onweru/compose/.github/ISSUE_TEMPLATE/feature_request.md

 - [ ] Read the README.md
 - [ ] Have the extended version of Hugo installed
-- [ ] Used the exampleSite's config.toml as a reference
+- [ ] Used the exampleSite's hugo.toml as a reference

 **Describe the feature**